BleuLlama/Scrollytroller/README.md

 Pulp web player will interact with it properly.
 (I added more buttons and the LEDs because I had the space and thought they might be useful.)

-The current configuration I'm using is:
+The current mouse+keyboard configuration is:

 - Crank generates mouse scroll wheel events
 - D-Pad generates keyboard arrow key press events
 - A and B buttons - generate keyboard 'a' and 's' events
 - C button (in the middle) - not used
 - D and E bottom buttons - generate 'cmd'-'s' to save and 'cmd'-'b' to toggle between the player and the editor

-- Red and Green LEDs - status indication.
+In general use, just the green LED will be lit.
+You can switch it into "joystick" mode by pushing in the crank button.
+The red LED will light up.
+While in this config mode, you can turn the crank to reset it, to match the web player.
+You can also press the A and B buttons to switch output modes.
+The green LED should be off after you first power up the unit.
+This indicates that you're in keyboard+mouse mode.
+Press the B button to switch to Joystick mode.
+The green LED will be lit.

+The current joystick configuration is:
+- D-Pad generates output on axis 0 (x) and axis 1 (y)
+- A,B,D,E buttons will generate presses on buttons 0,1,2,3 respectively
+- Crank will output on axis 2, and the range of the axis corresponds to one full revolution of the crank

-The code is written with the Arduino tools, and requires the Encoder library (url is in the source code) to handle all of the interrupt-driven rotary encoder stuff.
+The code is written with the Arduino tools, and requires the Encoder library from PJRC, and the joystick library from Matthew Heironimus.
+The urls for these libraries can be found in the source code, and may be able to be installed through the Arduino Library manager.

-This requires an Arduino board with an ATmega 32u4 chip - Leonardo, Pro Micro, or in my case, I used the "SS Micro" clone board because I like the formfactor.
+This project requires an Arduino board with an ATmega 32u4 chip - Leonardo, Pro Micro, or in my case, I used the "SS Micro" clone board because I like the formfactor.

 <img src="images/Internals.jpg">